kmesh-net/kmesh/docs/proposal/layer4_authorization.md

 map_of_wl_policy: records the policies that are configured for the workload.

-map_of_authz: records the authz rules of policies.
+map_of_authz_policy: records the authz rules of policies.

-kmesh_tc_info_map: store the variable that xdp_auth needs to pass during the tail call
+kmesh_tc_args: store the params that xdp_auth needs to use during the tail call

 ```.c
 struct {
     __uint(type, BPF_MAP_TYPE_HASH);